roshantariq/Analysis-of-Trending-Videos-on-Youtube/README.md

 YouTube's trending list showcases videos that are gaining popularity rapidly across different regions.
 Understanding the characteristics of these trending videos can provide valuable insights into audience preferences, content trends, and factors driving virality on the platform.
 This analysis can benefit content creators, marketers, and anyone interested in understanding YouTube's algorithm and audience behavior.

 ### Goals
-Identify key parameters influencing a video's inclusion in the YouTube trending list.
+* Identify key parameters influencing a video's inclusion in the YouTube trending list.
-Analyze trends across different video categories.
+* Analyze trends across different video categories in United Kingdom.
-Explore correlations between video attributes such as likes, dislikes, comments, and view count.
+* Explore correlations between video attributes such as likes, dislikes, comments, and view count.
-Provide actionable insights for content creators to optimize their videos for better chances of trending.
+* Provide actionable insights for content creators to optimize their videos for better chances of trending.

 ### Data Source
 https://www.kaggle.com/datasets/rsrishav/youtube-trending-video-dataset